 Look for job vacancies at:

-- NHS Authorities and Trusts - links to all UK trusts, which have their own vacancy bulletins (useful for junior posts).
+Many NHS Authorities and Trusts also have their own vacancy bulletins.

-It is possible for highly successful managers to move into director or chief executive roles within ten years of completing their training.
+Leadership responsibility starts early and your career should advance quickly.
+It's possible to move into director or chief executive roles within ten years of completing your training.